me-js-bro/Fedora-Hyprland/README.md

 1) Fork this repository.
 2) Make sure to uncheck the Copy the `main` branch only, under the Description option.
 This will copy the development branch also
-3) After forking, Clone the development branch of the forked repository in your PC. example:
+3) After forking, Clone the development branch of the forked repository in your PC. example: <br>
     `git clone --depth=1 -b development https://github.com/your_github_user_name/Fedora-Hyprland.git`
-4) Create a branch with your name on the forked repository ( GitHub Name )
+5) Create a branch with your name on the forked repository ( GitHub Name )
-5) Commit the changes with some description.
+6) Commit the changes with some description.
 For example:<br>
     `git commit -m "added this feature in the _directory"`
-6) Push changes to your created branch, For example: <br>
+7) Push changes to your created branch, For example: <br>
     `git push origin your_created_branch_name`
-7) And then, create a pull request with the changes you have made.
+8) And then, create a pull request with the changes you have made.
     - Make sure to add the <i> pull request </i> on the `development` branch of the main repository ( With descriptions )

 <br>